 A hot water heater, like most things in your home, will need replacing at some point.
-When that time arrives, however, can vary depending on a number of things.
+The time that arrives can vary depending on a number of things.
 The type of heater you have, water quality and maintenance can all affect the lifespan of a water heater.

 Tanked vs. Tankless